Transatlantic Legislators' Dialogue

 Transatlantic Agenda (NTA) of 1995, to enhanced parliamentary ties between the European Union and the United States.
 In practical terms, the TLD includes the bi-annual meetings of the European Parliament and the US Congress delegations and a series of teleconferences, organised on specific topics of mutual concern, with a view to fostering an ongoing and uninterrupted dialogue.

-The European Parliament and the US Congress have established a steering committee to co-ordinate TLD activities.
+The two groups of legislators have established a steering committee to co-ordinate TLD activities.
 The steering committees also maintains contacts with the members of the Senior Level Group (SLG), which is composed of high-ranking officials from the European Commission, the EU Presidency and the US Administration.

 The current chairs of the TLD are Radosław Sikorski PPE (Poland/PPE-DE) on the European side and Rep. Jim Costa (D-California) on the American side.